Mostafa205dev/SnakeGame/README.md

 🐍 Snake Game (Java Swing)

-A simple Snake Game built in Java using Swing for the GUI.
+A classic Snake Game built in Java Swing.
-The player controls the snake with arrow keys, eats food to grow, and avoids colliding with itself or the walls.
+Control the snake with your keyboard, eat food to grow, and avoid crashing into yourself or the walls.

 -------------------------------------------------------------------------------------------------------------------
 🎮 Features

-Classic Snake gameplay
+Smooth grid-based movement

 Random food placement

-Growing snake body when food is eaten
+Snake grows when food is eaten

+Score counter (earn +10 per food)

-Game Over detection when hitting walls or self
+Game Over detection (self-collision or wall hit)

-Popup option to Play Again or Exit

-Grid-based display
+Play Again option (restart without restarting program)

+Simple and clean Swing GUI

 -------------------------------------------------------------------------------------------------------------------
 🖼️ Screenshot